 - There will be less convoluted code in each webpage, making them smaller and faster to load.

 - Web standards based sites avoid unnecessary use of images, again making them faster to load.

 - The simpler code will make it easier to update the site in the future.
 This will save time and money.

 - It is easier to provide accessibility functions when a site is created using web standards.

-- Standards based sites are more visible to search engines such as Google, improving the chances of users finding them.
+- Standards based sites are more visible to search engines such as Google or Bing, improving the chances of users finding them.